Skip to Main Content

 Many factors can cause the above.

 First check if updates actually include in the XMLs.
 If they do, very likely, it is Sobek cannot pick up the new updates.
-To resolve this, replace the current updates with the same content that more spaces have been added between each element.
-Also to avoid this type of issue, when batch inserting XML chunks, let's format each element with three parts, they are: first line for the beginning tag, second line and more for the actual element content, the last part is for the closing tag.
+To resolve this, replace the current updates with the same content that hold more spaces between each element.
+To avoid this type of issue, when batch inserting XML chunks, let's format each element with three parts, they are:

 For example: